Our verdict

 If you're a runner who tends to wear out the outsoles on most running shoes quickly, we advise steering clear of this Mizuno.
 You might want to consider a comparable running shoe with a more robust outsole, such as the Puma Deviate Nitro 2.

 This shoe may also be a poor fit for runners with narrow feet since it runs wide.
-If you're looking for narrower shoes that can also serve as reliable speed training partners for long runs, consider options like the Saucony Endorphin Speed 3 or the Hoka Mach 5.
+If you're looking for narrower shoes that can also serve as reliable tempo training partners for long runs, consider options like the Saucony Endorphin Speed 3 or the Hoka Mach 5.

 Mizuno Wave Rebellion